Tyran Wishart: Background

 Wishart is the son of former Illawarra Steelers and St. George Illawarra Dragons er Rod Wishart.

 He played his junior rugby league for the Gerringong Lions.
 Wishart was educated at Kiama High School before playing junior representative for the St George Illawarra Dragons.
 He then signed his first senior contract with Melbourne Storm.

 Playing career

 Wishart made his debut in round 1 of the 2022 NRL season for Melbourne Storm against Wests Tigers.
-He had his jersey (cap 202) presented to him by his father and former Illawarra Steelers player Rod Wishart.
+He had his jersey (cap 220) presented to him by his father and former Illawarra Steelers player Rod Wishart.

 Wishart would make 15 appearances for Melbourne during 2022, mostly being used as a utility off the interchange bench.
 His season was cut short by a syndesmosis injury in round 23.

+Wishart played 14 games for Melbourne in the 2023 NRL season as the club finished third on the table.
+Wishart played in Melbourne's semi-final victory over the Sydney Roosters where he scored a try.